buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcReferent.md

 # IfcReferent

-_IfcReferent_ defines a position at a particular offset along an alignment curve.
+_IfcReferent_ defines a position at a particular offset along an alignment curve.<!-- end of definition -->

 Referents may be used for several scenarios: